log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Collect artifacts from hosts using GRR.
+Collect ForensicArtifacts from hosts using GRR.

 - Collect a predefined list of artifacts from hosts using GRR
-- Process them locally with grep to extract keywords
+- Process them locally with grep to extract keywords.

 Modules: `GRRArtifactCollector`, `GrepperSearch`